 At Hodge Jones & Allen, our team will take time to listen and work with you, helping you to set working conditions which reflect your business brand and culture.
 This can be a complex legal area and it always advisable to seek independent legal advice before making any changes to terms and conditions.

 Our terms & conditions of employment specialists are part of our London based employer law team.
-We have almost four decades of experience helping clients from around the UK with a wide variety of legal matters.
+We have four decades of experience helping clients from around the UK with a wide variety of legal matters.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.